Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Preliminaries

 \section{Preliminaries}

 Given a set $V = \{v_1, \ldots, v_n\}$, we consider the optimization of a monotone submodular function $f \colon 2^V \rightarrow \R_{\ge 0}$.
-We call a function monotone iff for every $S, T \subseteq V$ with $S \subseteq T$, $f(S) \leq f(T)$ holds.
-We call a function $f$ submodular iff for every $S, T \subseteq V$ with $S \subseteq T$ and $x \not \in T$ we have
+We call a function monotone iff for every $X, Y \subseteq V$ with $X \subseteq Y$, $f(X) \leq f(Y)$ holds.
+We call a function $f$ submodular iff for every $X, Y \subseteq V$ with $X \subseteq Y$ and $v \not \in Y$ we have

-Here, we consider the optimization of a monotone submodular function $f$ subject to a chance constraint where each element $s \in V$ takes on a random weight $W(s)$.
+Here, we consider the optimization of a monotone submodular function $f$ subject to a chance constraint where each element $v \in V$ takes on a random weight $w(v)$.
 Precisely, we examine constraints of the type

-where $W(S)=\sum_{s\in S}{w(s)}$ is the sum of the random weights of the elements and $C$ is the given constraint bound.
-The parameter $\alpha$ specifies the probability of exceeding the bound $C$ that can be tolerated for a feasible solution $S$.
+where $W(X)=\sum_{v\in X}{w(v)}$ is the sum of the random weights of the elements and $C>0$ is the given constraint bound.
+In this case the parameter $\alpha$ specifies the probability of exceeding the bound $C$ that can be accepted for a feasible solution $X$ and we assume $\alpha < 1/2$ throughout this paper.